Everybody Calls Me Giorgio

 DAVID BOWIE Cat People (1982)

 With a moody slowed down introduction, the Dame croons over his only collaboration with Moroder before some gothic rock elements and female gospel backing singers take hold.
 And then halfway through, there’s a powerful burst of tribal drumming from Keith Forsey.
 Fittingly as the song was for an arthouse horror movie of the same name, this now sounds like a blueprint for ‘More’ by THE SISTERS OF MERCY!
-Incidentally, ‘Cat People’ was one of Forsey’s last recordings with Moroder before moving onto his own production career with notably BILLY IDOL, THE PSYCHEDELIC FURS and SIMPLE MINDS.
+Incidentally, ‘Cat People’ was one of Forsey’s last recordings with Moroder before moving onto his own production career with notably BILLY IDOL.

 DEBBIE HARRY Rush Rush (1983)

-With Forsey and Faltermeyer flying the nest for their own production careers, Moroder employed new sidemen Richie Zito on guitar and multi-instrumentalist Arthur Barrow who could handle anything thrown at him from slap bass and synths to Linn Drum programming!
-Having worked with Moroder on ‘Call Me’, DEBBIE HARRY was reunited with the Italian for the soundtrack of the Al Pacino gangster flick ‘Scarface’ for ‘Rush Rush’.
-Premiering a new style that pushed a rockier energy to the front, a programmed backbone was still a prominent component although interestingly, Moroder avoided using the Fairlight CMI to keep his productions as distinct as possible.
+With Forsey and Faltermeyer flying the nest for their own production careers, Moroder employed new sidemen Richie Zito on guitar and Arthur Barrow who could handle anything thrown at him from slap bass and synths to Linn Drum programming!
+Having worked with Moroder on ‘Call Me’ DEBBIE HARRY returned for the soundtrack of the Al Pacino gangster flick ‘Scarface’ for ‘Rush Rush’.
+Premiering a new style that pushed a rockier energy to the front, Moroder avoided using the Fairlight CMI to keep his productions as distinct as possible.

 Available on the soundtrack album ‘Scarface’ via Geffen Records